kay-mw/one-star-reviews/src/prompt.md

 - `<review_title: string>`: the title of the review.
 - `<review_text: string>`: the actual contents/text of the review.
 - `<timestamp: int>`: the unique identifier of each review.
-- `<rating: float>`: the star rating the reviewer gave this product, ranging from 1-5.
 - `<product_title: string>`: the title of the product being reviewed.

 # Output Schema